Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

-Our algorithm relies on \cite{conf/stoc/Clarkson87}; hence, we give a brief overview of the algorithm from \cite{conf/stoc/Clarkson87} to construct a Euclidean spanner $G(V, E)$ from the given set of obstacles $\mathcal{P}$.
-Noting that the endpoints of segments of a shortest path in $\mathbb{R}^2$ comprises of only vertices of $\mathcal{P}$, the node set $V$ is defined as the vertex set of $\mathcal{P}$.
-Let $\cal{C}$ be the set of $O(\frac{1}{\epsilon})$ cones apexed at origin that together partition $\cal{F(P)}$.
-Let $C \in \mathcal{C}$ be a cone with orientation $\theta$ and let $C' \in \mathcal{C}$ be the cone with orientation $-\theta$.
-A cone Voronoi diagram $CVD$ is constructed corresponding to each cone $C \in \mathcal{C}$ such that for a cone $C \in \mathcal{C}$ and set $K$ of points, we let $CVD(C, K)$ be a partition of $\mathcal{F(P)}$ where for every point $p \in K$ there is an associated region $R_p \subseteq \mathcal{F(P)}, R_p \in CVD(C,K)$. $R_p$ is defined using the cones in $\mathcal{C}$.
-Indeed, the region $R_p$ comprises of all points $q \in \mathcal{F(P)}$ such that $p$ is the closest vertex in $C'_q$ among points in $K$.
-For a given cone, $C_v$, let $V'$ be the set of vertices of $\mathcal{P}$ that are visible from $v$ and that lie within the cone $C_v$.
-The vertex in $V'$ that is closest to $v$, say $v'$, is said to be the closest vertex in $C_v$ to $v$.
-For every vertex $v$ of $\mathcal{P}$ and for every cone $C_v$, an edge $e$ joining $v$ and a closest vertex in $C_v$ to $v$, say $v'$, is introduced in $E$ with its weight equal to the Euclidean distance between $v$ and $v'$.
-Apart from these, no additional edges are added to $E$.
-The result in \cite{conf/stoc/Clarkson87} proves that if $d$ is the obstacle avoiding geodesic Euclidean distance between any two vertices, say $v'$ and $v''$, of $\mathcal{P}$, then the distance between the corresponding nodes $v'$ and $v''$ in $G$ is upper bounded by $(1+\epsilon)d$.
-Further, \cite{conf/stoc/Clarkson87} computes $CVD(C, K)$ using plane-sweep in $O(|K|\lg{|K|})$ time; and, well-known planar point location structures facilitate locating any point $q$ in any $CVD$ while help in designing shortest path query algorithms.
+Since our algorithm relies on \cite{conf/stoc/Clarkson87}, we give a brief overview of that algorithm first.
+The algorithm in \cite{conf/stoc/Clarkson87} constructs a spanner $G(V, E)$ for polygonal domain $\calP$.
+Noting that the endpoints of line segments of a shortest path in $\cal{F(P)}$ are a subset of vertices of polygonal obstacles in $\calP$, the node set $V$ is defined as the vertex set of $\mathcal{P}$.
+Let $\cal{C}'$ be the set of $O(\frac{1}{\epsilon})$ cones with apex at the origin of the coordinate system together partitioning $\mathbb{R}^2$.
+(The cone angle of each cone in $\cal{C}'$ except for one is set to $\epsilon$ and that one cone has $2\pi-\lfloor \frac{2\pi}{\epsilon} \rfloor \epsilon$ as the cone angle.)
+Let $C \in \mathcal{C}'$ be a cone with orientation $\theta$ and let $C' \in \mathcal{C}'$ be the cone with orientation $-\theta$.
+For each cone $C \in \mathcal{C}'$ and a set $K$ of points, the set of cones resultant from introducing a cone $C_p$ for every point $p \in K$, is the conic Voronoi diagram $CVD(C, K)$.
+(Note that as mentioned earlier, $C_p$ is the cone resulted from translating cone $C$ to have the apex at the point $p$.)
+For a given cone $C_v$, among all the points on the boundaries of polygons in $\calP$ that are visible from $v$, a point $p$ whose projection onto the bisector of $C_v$ is closest to $v$ is said to be {\it a closest point in $C_v$ to $v$}.
+If more than one point is closest in $C_v$ to $v$, then we arbitrarily pick one of those points.
+For every vertex $v$ of $\calP$ and for every cone $C_v$, if a closest point $p$ in $C_v-\{v\}$ to $v$ is not a vertex of $\calP$, then the algorithm includes $p$ as a node in $V$.
+Further, for every vertex $v$ of $\mathcal{P}$ and for every cone $C_v$, an edge $e$ joining $v$ and a closest point $p$ in $C_v-\{v\}$ to $v$ is introduced in $E$ with its weight equal to the Euclidean distance between $v$ and $p$.
+For every node $v$ in $G$ that corresponds to a point $p$ on the boundary of $P \in \calP$, if $p$ is not a vertex of $\calP$, then for every neighbor $p'$ of $p$ on the boundary of $P$ which has a corresponding node $v'$ in $V$, we introduce an edge $e'$ between $v$ and $p'$ into $E$ and set the weight of $e'$ equal to the Euclidean distance between $v$ and $p'$.
+These are the only edges included in $E$.
+The Theorem~$2.5$ in \cite{conf/stoc/Clarkson87} proves that if $d$ is the obstacle-avoiding geodesic Euclidean shortest path distance between any two vertices, say $v'$ and $v''$, of $\mathcal{P}$, then the distance between the corresponding nodes $v'$ and $v''$ in $G$ is upper bounded by $(1+\epsilon)d$.
+The $CVD(C, K)$ is computed using the plane sweep in $O(|K|\lg{|K|})$ time; and, the well-known planar point location data structure is used to locate the region in $CVD(C, K)$ to which a given query point belongs to.